braingourmets/crud/README.md

 ## Rake tasks

-To run the rake tasks within the container, please use `dip rake …`.
+To run the rake tasks within the container, please use `dip rails …`.